Gero Storjohann: Career

 From 1988 to 1994 Storjohann worked for Deutsche Bundespost.
 He joined the Junge Union in 1975 and the Christian Democratic Union in 1977.
 He served in the Segeberg district, first as head of the Junge Union from 1982 to 1991, as deputy district president (Kreisvorsitzender) from 1989 to 1997, and then as district president.
 He was a member of the district parliament (Kreistag) from 1990 to 1994.

 In 1994, Storjohann was elected into Landtag of Schleswig-Holstein, where he was the CDU's speaker for Wohnungspolitik (housing politics).
 He was a member of the Landtag until he was elected into the Bundestag in 2002.

 Storjohann was elected to the Bundestag in 2002, representing the constituency of Segeberg – Stormarn-Mitte.
 Storjohann was a member of the committee on petitions, serving as vice chairman from 2005, and the committee on transport and digital infrastructure; on the latter, he was his parliamentary group's rapporteur on road traffic safety and cycling.
-He focused on the improvement of transportation in Schleswigg-Holstein, expansion of bicycle roads and safety of cyclists.
+He focused on the improvement of transportation in Schleswig-Holstein, expansion of bicycle roads and safety of cyclists.
 Storjohann also chaired the German-Austrian parliamentary friendship group since 2018.

 In June 2017, Storjohann voted, against his party's majority, in favor of Germany's introduction of same-sex marriage.
 Ahead of the CDU's leadership election in 2018, he publicly endorsed Annegret Kramp-Karrenbauer to succeed Angela Merkel as the party's chair.